PranayAgrwl/tops_compter/mvc_intro/readme.md

 created a simple test home page
 3.2 about.php
 created a simple test about us page
+3.3 navbar.php
+created a simple navbar using bootstrap
+3.2 categoryadd.php
+created a form, to add categoryies in my sample e-commerce website

 4. index.php
 created a main index file